SebsBarr/java_NOTIZO/NOTIZO/README.md

 ---

 ## Run Steps
+Clone this repository via https then open the "App.java" file and run it!
-Our app doesn't manages any kind of input from user, it objecitve is to keep the user informated using a intuitive user interface feel free to execute the App.java file on the /presenter/App.java and navigate your own! thank you.
+Our app doesn't manages any kind of input from user, it objecitve is to keep the user informated using a intuitive user interface feel free to execute the App.java file on the /presenter/App.java thank you.

 ---